Niki de Saint Phalle: Legacy

 Throughout her career, Saint Phalle was outspoken in addressing important religious conflict, political, pandemic health, race, gender, reproductive rights, food security, climate change, and cultural issues of the time.
 Her Tirs series and assemblages reflected the violence of the early 1960s Algerian War for independence from France and asserted her rebellion as part of second-wave feminism.
 In spite of the spectacular use of firearms in her Tirs series of early work, she supported gun control.

+After her foray into modeling in the 1950s, the fashion world again fixated on her appearance during the second half of the 1960s as she gained fame for her artwork, with photo spreads of her in prominent fashion magazines and designer Marc Bohan of Dior designing clothes exclusively for her.
+Her personal style of dress during the mid-sixties inspired designer Yves Saint Laurent to create his "le Smoking" trouser suits in 1966, versions of which he continued to produce for decades afterward.

 Her enormous, curvaceous Nanas celebrated the fecund female form, featuring large breasts and buttocks, splayed limbs, joyous dance postures, and often, black skin.
 She was one of the earliest artistic champions of AIDS awareness, creating artworks and a widely distributed educational book.
 Shortly before her death, she exhibited drawings critical of the George W Bush administration.
 In addition to her artworks, she wrote extensively in both French and English, and granted numerous interviews; much of this material is collected in her archives.

+Wayne Coyne of The Flaming Lips cited Saint Phalle's sculpture Firebird as direct inspiration for the cover art of their hugely successful 2002 album Yoshimi Battles the Pink Robots.